Randal Grichuk Player Props: Rockies vs. Braves

-The Colorado Rockies, including Randal Grichuk (.205 batting average in his past 10 games), take on starting pitcher AJ Smith-Shawver and the Atlanta Braves at Truist Park, Thursday at 7:20 PM ET.
+The Colorado Rockies, including Randal Grichuk (.333 slugging percentage in past 10 games, including zero home run), battle starter Jared Shuster and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.

 Randal Grichuk Game Info & Props vs. the Braves